rizinorg/cutter/CONTRIBUTING.md

 Note that cutter is still under development and many parts of the code are to be improved.

+### CutterCore class

+This is the main class where every link with r2 is made.
+It is *unique* accross the whole process.
+To access it, simply call `CutterCore::getInstance()`.

 ### Calling a radare2 command

 There are two ways to do it: